pulumi/docs/content/docs/reference/pkg/gcp/billing/budget.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#budgetallupdatesrule">Budget<wbr>All<wbr>Updates<wbr>Rule<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}Defines notifications that are sent on every update to the billing account's spend, regardless of the thresholds defined
+    <dd>{{% md %}}Defines notifications that are sent on every update to the
-using threshold rules.
+billing account's spend, regardless of the thresholds defined using threshold rules.
+Structure is documented below.
 {{% /md %}}</dd>

     <dt class="property-optional"